 - i.
 Governance is the exercise of economic, political and administrative authority to manage a country's affairs at all levels.
-It comprises the mechanisms, processes and institutions through which citizens and groups articulate their interests, exercise their legal rights, meet their obligations and mediate their differences.1 The government will further promote and ensure adherence to the Rule of Law, which is one of the characteristics/tenets of 'good governance'.
-Therefore, the Rule of Law, as a principle of governance and a fundamental aspect of peacebuilding and related efforts to build effective and credible criminal justice institutions, also involves all persons, as well as public and private institutions and entities including the State itself, being accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with international human rights norms and standards.2 - ii.
+It comprises the mechanisms, processes and institutions through which citizens and groups articulate their interests, exercise their legal rights, meet their obligations and mediate their differences.
+The government will further promote and ensure adherence to the Rule of Law, which is one of the characteristics/tenets of 'good governance'.
+Therefore, the Rule of Law, as a principle of governance and a fundamental aspect of peacebuilding and related efforts to build effective and credible criminal justice institutions, also involves all persons, as well as public and private institutions and entities including the State itself, being accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with international human rights norms and standards. - ii.
 The Government's priority to improve public security and crime control is interdependent and mutually reinforced with the Rule of Law.
-This is evident in the need to, and efforts made to strengthen security forces and institutions, as well as the supporting legislations that are entrusted to protect and secure the nation, its borders and citizenry.
+This is evident in the need to, and efforts made to strengthen security forces and institutions (including anti-corruption agencies), as well as the supporting legislations that are entrusted to protect and secure the nation, its borders and citizenry.
 These security forces and institutions, as well as the strategies to fight crime, are seen as part and parcel of the foundation that creates resilient societies based on the Rule of Law and the supporting legislative framework in which they operate, as there is a demand for, and expected demonstration of respect for human rights; and promotion of peace, discipline and order in society. - iii.
-Therefore, the government's continuous efforts, through the employment of its crime reduction and justice reform strategies, are undertaken collaboratively among the nation's security forces, justice-related institutions and civil society, and are supported by legislations (for example, The Law Reform (Zones of http://reform.gov.bb/page/GOOD_GOVERNANCE.pdf
+Therefore, the government's continuous efforts, through the employment of its crime reduction and justice reform strategies, are undertaken collaboratively among the nation's security forces, justice-related